BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis.md

 Even with filters this can be quite challenging or impossible.

 For example, a string of a 'perfect' violin makes a sound that can be described by a [sawtooth wave](sec-square-wave) -- each harmonic of the fundamental is present.
-However there is no globally determining envelope.
+However, there is no globally determining envelope.
 Instead each frequency changes its power over time independently.
 Therefore, a real violin sounds completely different than a [sawtooth wave](sec-square-wave) combined with an [envelope](sec-envelope).
-Furthermore, the world is imperfect and so is the violin -- there is always some distortion also within the frequencies.
+Furthermore, the world is imperfect and so is the violin -- there is always some distortion, also within the frequencies.
 Fortunately, our ears like this slight imperfection.
-By introducing slight imperfections the sound becomes more gentle.
+By introducing imperfections the sound becomes more gentle.
+It is a balance between order and chaos.
 In summary, for a real violin

 1. the amplitudes of the harmonics deviate from Eq. {eq}`eq:saw:fourier:n`,